Skip to content

 Martha House (Girls, Years 4 to 8)

-Martha House is a vibrant, welcoming and safe place for boarders from Years 5 to 8.
+Martha House is a vibrant, welcoming and safe place for boarders aged 4 to 8.

 When we asked members of Martha House what was best about being a boarder they said ‘to help others, be kind, learn how to share, how to get along with different people and how to be a little more organised!’